Aquatic Center Grant Program

 If the application is approved, an agreement is sent to the grant recipient for signature, and then it is processed through DBW’s Administrative Services Unit and signed by the director.
 Additional approval occurs at the Department of General Services Office of Risk Insurance Management.

 Vessels, and/or associated equipment that provide for basic non-competitive boating safety education are eligible for grant funding.
 Examples include but are not limited to sailboats, trailers, water ski boats, canoes, kayaks, rafts, stand-up paddle boards, windsurfing equipment, boat engines, safety boats, and associated safety equipment, such as life jackets, radios, and wetsuits.
 Life jackets must be worn by all participants during any training paid for by grant funds or when using any vessels purchased with grant funds.
 (A vessel purchased with grant funds may be used in a competitive event such as a regatta, as long as the vast majority of time the vessel is used is for basic non-competitive boating safety education.)

 Additionally, applicants may apply for associated portable equipment such as storage sheds, equipment racks and portable docking systems.

 Scholarships are available for basic non-competitive boating safety education.
 Scholarship funding can be used to lower the overall cost of a course in order to make it more affordable to all participants if it is estimated that the majority of people in an area cannot afford the actual tuition.
 Scholarship funding can also be used to partially or completely fund the tuition of individual students or specific groups of students such as school groups, outreach clubs, etc. Funding is available for disabled students as well.

-There are both general terms and conditions that are required by all state contracts as well as specific terms and conditions that apply to this grant program that all organizations must be able to comply with in order to be considered for funding.
-These include:
+There are both general terms and conditions that are required by all state agreements as well as specific terms and conditions that apply to this grant program that all organizations must be able to comply with in order to be considered for funding.
+These include

 - Exhibit B — Specific Terms and Conditions